-After TBS executives interfered with Vince Russo's programming and forced him to cut way down on edgy material, Russo decided to repackage Lenny and Lodi (who had previously played a homosexual tag team) as "Standards and Practices".
+After TBS executives interfered with Russo's programming and forced him to cut way down on edgy material, Russo decided to repackage Lenny and Lodi (who had previously portrayed a homosexual tag team) as "Standards and Practices".
 The idea was that they would go around with a clipboard making sure that everything was up to the high moral code specified by TBS.
 Being that this was WCW, they were never properly introduced, the commentators failed to sell them well, and they were never pushed and rarely even used.

 A somewhat obscure one, possibly due to the fact that the intended target was a flop and to the awesomeness of the match taking place at the time.
-During the WCW World Heavyweight Title match between Sting and Big Van Vader at WCW The Great American Bash 92, July 12, 1992, commentator Jesse Ventura said that there's no money in bodybuilding.
-This would have been a shot at WWE's failed WBF (World Bodybuilding Federation), which closed three days after this PPV aired.
+During the WCW World Heavyweight Championship match between Sting and Big Van Vader at WCW The Great American Bash 92, July 12, 1992, commentator Jesse Ventura said that there's no money in bodybuilding.
+This would have been a shot at WWF's failed WBF (World Bodybuilding Federation), which closed three days after this PPV aired.

-The 1987 WWF-produced album Piledriver includes the Vince McMahon-sung "Stand Back", which basically is Vince telling off all his competitors with lines like "Stand in my way, I promise you'll lose" and "Along the way, you're gonna see a lot of men drop".
+The 1987 WWF-produced album Piledriver includes the Vince McMahon-sung "Stand Back", which basically is McMahon telling off all his competitors with lines like "Stand in my way, I promise you'll lose" and "Along the way, you're gonna see a lot of men drop".
 The music video for the song tried to make it less obvious by having it consist of André the Giant footage, but the real intent was clear.

 Turning The One Man Gang into "Akeem the African Dream," a parody of "The American Dream" Dusty Rhodes, a fat white guy who tried to talk black.